Brandon Barden

 Brandon Michael Barden (born March 15, 1989) is an American former football tight end.
 He was originally signed by the Tennessee Titans as an undrafted free agent in 2012.
 He played college football at Vanderbilt University.

 Professional career

 Tennessee Titans

 After going undrafted, Barden was signed as an undrafted free agent by the Tennessee Titans.

 Jacksonville Jaguars

 Barden was signed to the Jacksonville Jaguars practice squad on November 19, 2013.
 He was signed to the active roster at the conclusion of the 2013 regular season.
 The Jaguars released Barden on August 29, 2014.

 Kansas City Chiefs

 Barden was signed to the Kansas City Chiefs practice squad on October 14, 2014.
-On December 31, he signed a futures contract with the Chiefs.
+On December 31, he signed a future deal with the Chiefs.

 Dallas Cowboys

 On August 4, 2015, the Dallas Cowboys signed Barden.
 On September 1, 2015, he was released by the Cowboys.